Listen while you scroll. ‘Link with my MP’ – pilot rap by Saskia Pay Young C0-Creator from phase 1

 Although the need for neutral factual information about the main political parties which is not linked to election campaigning came up regularly.

 We mean informing and educating people about the neutral nuts and bolts.
 The difference between local government, devolved and Westminster.
 The difference between the First Minister and the Prime Minister and between an MS , MP and a councillor and what they are each responsible for.
-Understanding First Past the Post vs Proportional Representation and what a constituency is and what things are devolved in Wales and how laws are made and by whom and what our taxes pay for and who decides and what even the word democracy itself means and how we can get involved and have our say all year round and not just on election days.
+Understanding how our votes are councted (First Past the Post vs Proportional Representation) and what a constituency is and what things are devolved in Wales and how laws are made and by whom and what our taxes pay for and who decides and what even the word democracy itself means and how we can get involved and have our say all year round and not just on election days.

 The Democracy Box Clwstwr Co-Investigator is Richard Sambrook.